Federal procurement, built for small-business contractors

 Bid is priced per tenant, with included opportunity volume and per-bid drafting credits scaled to shop size.
 The current plans are on the pricing page; pricing is the same whether you win the bid or not, because we do not gate evaluation on award.

-Built by a service-disabled veteran for the small-business contractors who are actually trying to win federal work.
+Built by an operator, for the small-business contractors trying to actually win federal work.

-The federal market is not Pipedrive country.
-It rewards a clean SAM registration, a real capability profile, defensible past performance, and a cost proposal a contracting officer can evaluate without calling you for clarification.
-Guspora Bid is built for that, by someone who has been on the offeror side of it.
+The federal market isn’t Pipedrive country.
+It rewards a clean SAM registration, an honest capability profile, defensible past performance, and a cost proposal a contracting officer can evaluate without calling you for clarification.
+Bid is built for that — by someone who’s sat on the offeror side of it.

-Guspora Bid runs on its own site.
-Sign in or sign up at bid.guspora.com.
-Pricing and plan details are on the Guspora pricing page.
+Bid lives on its own site — sign in or sign up at bid.guspora.com.
+Pricing and plan details are on the main Guspora pricing page.